 Globally, we have more than four million farmers in our supply chain and we work directly with approximately 700,000 of them.
 To help secure a long term supply of high quality raw materials for our foods and beverages, we work to understand where and how our ingredients are produced, support the farmers who supply us, and drive rural development.
 We include in this process our commitment to continue to improve animal welfare and, in 2017, we set new goals in this regard.

-- Our aim is to source all our eggs from cage-free hens for all our food products in the U.S. by 2020.
+- We're on track to source all our eggs from cage-free hens for all our food products in the U.S. by the end of 2020.

 - By 2024, we will strive to source all of the broiler chickens we use as ingredients for our U.S. food portfolio from sources meeting a higher standard of animal welfare, building on our global Commitment on Farm Animal Welfare.